Friday, April 24, 2015

 Baking choux at Jill Colonna's house on Tuesday makes tasting all choux obligatory doesn't it?
 Note the crumbly, crunchy topping on this delicious winner.

-'Craquelin' is very popular these days in Paris patisseries.
+'Craquelin' is popular in Paris patisseries.

 Jill calls it 'crumble topping' made from salted butter, flour and light brown sugar.